 760 Cranking Amps (CCA), 610 Cold Cranking Amps (CA)

 How much does it cost to change the battery on a Hyundai Elantra?

 At your local mechanic or Hyundai dealership, expect to pay between $280 and $450 to charge the battery on a Hyundai Elantra.
 If you change the battery, you will spend $100-$150 for the new battery.
 Hyundai Elantra Battery Replacement Costs can vary by location.

 How often should I change the battery on a Hyundai Elantra?

 Most batteries last between five and ten years.
 If your Hyundai battery shows signs such as hesitating to start the car, you should test the battery.

-We hope you find the 2011-16 Hyundai Elantra Battery Replacement Guide helpful.
+We hope the 2011-16 Hyundai Elantra Battery Replacement Guide is helpful.
 Check these troubleshooting and repair guides for more help on your Hyundai.